KCreate/leonardschuetz.ch/server/resources/blog/161119_charly-lang/article.md

 I call it Charly.

 Charly is a interpreted, dynamically-typed and object-oriented programming language.
 It borrows some concepts from Ruby, such as operator overloading or treating the primitive types as objects.
 The syntax is inspired by JavaScript.

+Check out the official language and syntax guide at [leonardschuetz.ch/charly](https://leonardschuetz.ch/charly/)

 # Hello World
 This is the simplest way to print "Hello World" in Charly.